 He is self-taught and is working mainly autonomously on long-term projects.
 As a photographer, he developed a strong eye for natural light, composition and detail.
 His work is more and more about art and science.

 Jan van IJken is working as an independent filmmaker.
-He produced, filmed and edited 5 short films:
+Currently he is producing a short film and photoseries about microscopic plankton.

 Becoming (2018, HD Video, color, 06:15) about the miraculous genesis of animal life

 Becoming has been screened at more than 25 international film festivals and received the Award for best short documentary at the Innsbruck nature film festival 2018, the Vision Science Award at Imagine Science Abu Dhabi 2019 and a honorary mention at Academia Film, Olomouc, CZ.